-Now, this is looking more like a Linear Regression problem where we can try to fit the logit function.
-The y-values (probability values) are transformed using the logit function (also known as a log of odds function) to make the problem more like a linear regression problem.
+This looks more like a Linear Regression problem where we can fit the logit function.
+The Y-values from the original linear regression model are transformed using the logit function (also known as a log of odds function) to make the problem more like a linear regression problem.

 If X = [x1, x2, …, xn], then we are trying to map

-We are saying that the logistic regression is mapping the categorical variables, and simultaneously we saw the equations that it predicts the sigmoid function, which is continuous.
+We are saying that the Logistic Regression is mapping the categorical variables, but we saw the equations predicting the sigmoid function, which is continuous.
 Then how do we use these predictions to correlate to the classes?

 Here comes the role of the decision boundary.
 Suppose our logistic regression model is trying to fit the categorical variables having values 0 and 1.
-We made our threshold be 0.5, which means, when the probability p(X) ≥ 0.5, it will be mapped to 1 otherwise 0.
-This "0.5" is the default value for Logistic Regression, and we can change its value depending on the problem statement.
+We made our decision threshold = 0.5, which means when the probability p(X) ≥ 0.5, it will be mapped to "1" otherwise "0".
+This "0.5" is the default value for Logistic Regression, and we can change its value depending on the problem statement and our requirement.

 The y values (in the y-X scale) can be computed using the equation above, and the likelihood of the y-values (or log-likelihood) can be calculated.
 The value y gives the probability of the observation having a positive class, and consecutively the negative class will have a probability of (1-y).

-The likelihood (or log(likelihood) is the cost function that is to be minimized, and that -ve sign in the above state makes sure of that.
+The above-defined likelihood (or log(likelihood) is the cost function to be minimized, and that -ve sign in the above state makes sure of that.
 In simpler terms, if we focus on the part of MLE (without -ve sign),

-The loss function for the logistic regression algorithm is unique, and that's why we emphasized this section.
-R2 score for logistic regression is an appropriate estimate for determining the goodness of fit.
+The loss function for the logistic regression algorithm is unique and essential to understanding.
+That's why we emphasized this section mathematically.

 The data frame can be printed using the function data_set( ) above, which returns the training and testing dataset.

-The model can be trained and returned using the function logistic_reg( ), which takes the output from the function data_set( ) as input, and returns a fully trained logistic regression model.
+The model can be trained and returned using the function logistic_reg( ), which takes the output from the function data_set( ) as input, and produces a fully trained logistic regression model.

 The function can return the model with its specifications.

 As we already have stated, logistic regression is a classification algorithm, so some popular metrics to evaluate any classification models are Accuracy, precision, recall, etc. A complete list can be found here.
 We will compute and plot the confusion matrix to evaluate the classification performance.
 The confusion_matrix function is imported from sklearn.metrics library.
 It takes in the actual values of the test data (i.e., ytest) and the predicted values (i.e., ypred) by the model on the test data to give away a 2x2 confusion matrix.

 Accuracy for our model is 9/11 = 0.8181

-Logistic regression is the most used classification algorithm and hence it is very popular in machine learning industries.
+Logistic Regression is the most used classification algorithm, and hence it is prevalent in machine learning industries.
 Interviewers love to check the basic concepts around this algorithm.
 Some interview questions on this topic can be,

-In this blog, we represented a detailed understanding of Logistic Regression, one of the most used algorithms in industries.
+This blog represented a detailed understanding of Logistic Regression, one of the most used algorithms in industries.
 We learned about how this is different from the conventional linear regression algorithm.
-After that, we focused on the loss function/cost function for logistic regression, which makes it unique from other machine learning algorithms.
+After that, we focused on Logistic Regression's loss function/cost function, which makes it unique from other machine learning algorithms.
 After that, we did some hands-on Logistic regression and built a model to predict the probability of getting admission.
 We hope you have enjoyed the article.